 Citizenship Verification and Lawful Presence for Perimeter College

-The Board of Regents of the University System of Georgia requires all students applying for in-state tuition at Perimeter College to provide verification of their lawful presence in the United States before their admission to the university can be finalized.
+The Board of Regents of the University System of Georgia requires all students applying to Georgia State University Perimeter College to provide verification of their lawful presence in the United States in order to be classified as in-state for tuition purposes.

 This requirement is detailed in the following Board of Regents policies:

 - Policy 4.1.6 Admission of Persons Not Lawfully Present in the United States

 Students may be verified through one of the following options below: